tidev/titanium-docs/docs/api/titanium/android.md

 Starting from Android 6.0 (API level 23), users need to grant certain permissions to apps while the app is running.
 You can read it more [here](https://developer.android.com/training/permissions/requesting.html).

-In Titanium SDK, to support this, we have the [requestPermissions](Titanium.Android.requestPermissions) method.
+In Titanium SDK, to support this, we have the <Titanium.Android.requestPermissions> method.
 It is used to request any permission you may need.
 An example of using it is shown below:

     var permissions = [ 'android.permission.CAMERA', 'android.permission.READ_EXTERNAL_STORAGE' ];